thinkinglabs/the-100percent-code-coverage-fallacy/README.md

 Inside that organisation, having 30% test coverage was a big achievement, as most teams had no or very little test coverage.
 You can imagine the team was very proud.
 Until the day someone had the clever idea to run [mutation tests](https://en.wikipedia.org/wiki/Mutation_testing) against the code base.
 All of a sudden the test coverage dropped to 3%.

 What happened ?
-The team got test coverage defined by their manager as KPI.
-So naturally the team did whatever was possible to improve the test coverage using low quality testing.

 > I expect a high level of coverage.
 Sometimes managers require one.
 There's a subtle difference.
 >
 > &mdash; Brian Marick

+The manager of the team defined test coverage as a KPI.
+So naturally the team did whatever was possible to improve the test coverage using low quality testing.
 This is a perfect example of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law).

 > Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.